18-year-old lady 'breaks internet' with photos of her dad who is 93 and handsome

 "I said the age gap between I and my dad isn't a joke."

-In the comment section of the post, some people wanted to know how old her mother is but she did not mention.
+In the comment section of the post, some people wanted to know how old her mother is but she did not answer the question.

-Reactions as lady shares the age gap between her and her father

 @Maryam said: